avcor/obsidian/Android/G Interview Prep/Jetpack Compose/Basics/State Handling/remember.md

+- It is used to preserve state across recomposition
+- Does not survive configuration change or process death
 ## Why remember is tied to composition
 `remember` store a value in the composition [[#Slot]] for the current composable which survives the re-composition but it is cleared when the composable leaves the composition.